jkurn/ai-novel-writer/README.md

 # AI Book Writer Continuation

-This project is an AI-powered application designed to assist authors in generating new chapters for their novels based on provided inputs.
+This project is an AI-powered application designed to assist authors in generating new chapters for their novels based on provided inputs, with a focus on Indonesian SES C and D markets.

 ## Features

 - Generate chapter content based on user inputs
 - Select and analyze chapter structure
-- Refine generated content
+- Refine generated content based on specific writing styles
 - Save generated chapters as Word documents
+- Tailored for Indonesian SES C and D market preferences

 ## Setup